seanslma/maki/SQL/MySQL/partition.md

 MySQL 8.0 does not currently support partitioning of tables using any storage engine other than **InnoDB** or **NDB**, such as MyISAM.

+Partitioning and repartitioning operations involving **InnoDB** tables may be made more efficient by enabling **innodb_file_per_table**.

 MySQL supports horizontal partitioning, which means that all rows matching the partitioning function will be assigned to different physical partitions.

+All columns used in the partition expression must be present in every unique key in the table, including the primary key (which is UNIQUE by definition).
+In other words, all unique keys in the table must use all the columns in the partitioning expression.

 ## check if MySQL supports partition
 ```sql